zjunlp/SPEECH/README.md

 ├── data_utils.py       # for data processing
-├── speech.py		        # main model (bert serves as the backbone) ├── speech_distilbert.py	# main model (distilbert serves as the backbone) ├── run_speech.py	# for model running
+├── speech.py		        # main model (bert serves as the backbone) ├── speech_distilbert.py	# main model (distilbert serves as the backbone) ├── speech_roberta.py    # toy model  (roberta serves as the backbone, not adopted in the paper, just for reference) ├── run_speech.py	# for model running
 ├── run_speech.sh	# bash file for model running
 └── Datasets		    # data